Staff Profile

 Established Freelance Translation Business

-Since graduating from the T&I MA Course (Chinese strand) at Newcastle University in 2011, I established a successful freelance translation business that foused on localisation and game translation.
-I translated, transcreated, and reviewed a wide variety of texts, covering fine art, literature, business, advertising, and news.
+Since graduating from the T&I MA Course (Chinese strand) at Newcastle University in 2011, I established a successful freelance translation business that focused on localisation and game translation that ran for 10-years.
+I also translated, transcreated, and reviewed a wide variety of texts, covering fine art, literature, business, and advertising, as well as working in AVT.

-I focused on localisation, and developed a specialism in Chinese to English video game translation.
+By working with industry leaders in the field of localisation, I developed a specialism in Chinese to English video game translation.

-Aside from 40 years of 'hands on' video game research, I have also worked as a translator, reviewer, or cultural consultant on 30 video game projects for numerous localisation agencies, translating around 2 million characters of Chinese text and proofreading a similar quantity of English words.
+Aside from 40 years of 'hands on' video game research, I have also worked as a translator, reviewer, style guide creator, and cultural consultant on 80+ video game projects for numerous localisation agencies, translating over three million characters of Chinese text and proofreading a similar quantity of English words.

 This includes innovative titles from independent developers to AAA games from industry leaders on platforms that include PC, mobile (Android and IoS), Nintendo Switch, and PS4 VR.